mitkox/AzureTerraformWorkshop/challenges/04-terraformmodules/README.md

 ### Create Variables

-Extract name, vm size, username and password into variables without defaults.
+Extract name, vm size, username and password into variables without defaults in the file `variables.tf`.

 This will result in them being required.